Nidilap/expo-alarm-module/README.md

 To build, it is necessary to run .\gradlew clean & .\gradlew build in the android folder.
 Afterwards, run "npx bob build" in the root directory.
-After that, just publish the app.
+After that, just publish the app with npm publish.